SergeyDev1996/StarNaviTest/README.md

 To run the automated bot, follow these steps:

-1. Make sure the Django development server is running.

-2. Open a new terminal and navigate to the project directory.
+1. Open a new terminal and navigate to the project directory.

-3. Run the bot script:
+2. Run the bot script:
 ````
 python bot.py
 ````